 WIC checks are accepted by most chain stores and many local neighborhood stores.
 The staff at your WIC agency can help you find stores in your area that accept WIC checks.
 You can use coupons and store savings cards when buying WIC foods

 Checks are issued monthly throughout the year based on eligibility.
-You can purchase any fresh fruits or vegetables for eating except white potatoes.
+You can purchase any fresh fruits or vegetables for eating.
 Checks can be combined.
 Paying the difference is allowed.
 Checks can be used at both Farmers’ Markets and retail stores that accept WIC.

 Breastfeeding is good for both mothers and babies. more WIC supports and promotes breastfeeding among its participants and provides breastfeeding education as part of its parent and child nutrition services.

-Contact your local WIC agency with any problems or complaints.
+Contact your local WIC Offices with any problems or complaints.

 WIC cannot replace lost or stolen checks.
 Protect them as you would cash or personal checks.